-From ProHeart®6 heartworm prevention medication release in 2001 to subsequent FDA rulings, recalls, buy-outs, name/label changes, and risks vs. benefit analysis.
+Prevention may be more deadly than heartworm!
+From ProHeart®6 heartworm prevention release in 2001 to FDA warning, rulings, and recalls to buy-outs, label changes and 2017 risks vs. benefit analysis.

 June 2001, ProHeart® 6, an injectable heartworm prevention drug (active ingredient: moxidectin), was first approved by the FDA for veterinary use in heartworm prevention.
 The "revolutionary" product immediately began to generate serious reactions and to its credit, Fort Dodge Animal Health cooperated with FDA to investigate numerous adverse event reports.

 As a result, Fort Dodge voluntarily changed the label to include post approval safety information including rare reports of death and a caution to practitioners that dogs should have a negative test for heartworm before administration.
 This precaution followed reports of deaths due to killed heartworms clogging the heart's arteries.

 Joel Jensen, DVM pointed out that heartworms have a relatively short life span.
 He said "preventing re-infection is as effective, and much safer than treating a dog to kill the heartworms" and the logic is irrefutable.
 He used a safer sheep wormer to treat the heartworm microfilaria and trusted the natural adult worm die-off would be less risky (potentially fatal) than the mass poisoning of adult heartworms.

 Despite label changes, FDA continued to receive "unexplained" adverse event reports, a percentage of which were fatal.
 The reports were based on voluntary self-reporting to FDA by veterinarians and owners whose dogs suffered adverse drug experiences (ADEs) to ProHeart®6 (which contains the drug moxidectin) as well as the mandatory reporting of adverse events by Fort Dodge Animal Health.